 1. In accordance with the requirement of AASB2 Share based payments, the value disclosed is the portion of the fair value of the performance rights recognised as an expense in the reporting period.
 The amount included as remuneration is not related to nor indicative of the benefit (if any) that may ultimately be realised should the performance rights vest.

-2. From 1 March 2020, the CFO services to the Company were provided by Consilium Corporate Pty Ltd, for which Mr O'Kane is a consultant to.
+2. The CFO services to the Company are provided by Consilium Corporate Pty Ltd, for which Mr O'Kane is a consultant to.

 Directors' Report